YenHub/list.quickdash.co.uk/readme.md

 The latest build uses ReactJS and Material-UI for the front end.

+The Front End is now fully React based, has a Dark Mode by default and uses localForage for simple client side storage.

 There is also a pre-configured phpMyAdmin instance to compliment the setup, all running in an isolated environment in the root of the project!

+## Future Development

+Long term I plan to add lots of new functionality, including:-

+- Server Side Features
+    - Ability to share lists via URL
+    - Share & collaborate live on a list
+    - Ability to embed a list as a html plugin
+- Front End Features
+    - Custom UI Colour Scheme
+    - List Item Colour Schemes
+    - List Item Dates
+        - Expires
+        - Due Date (inc Countdown)

+Just to mention a few... 😄

+Please share anything you think would be an awesome addition!

+The idea here though is to Keep It Simple, the intention here is to never grow beyond a simple interface!

 ## What does it do?